 Sohar has seen growing with demand for the last 5 years within North AL Batinah Governorate where Sohar downtown area is one of the largest commercial and residential areas.
-In addition, Sohar Free Zone, Sohar Industrial Port and Sohar Industrial Estate area are earmarked for some significant development projects in the area.
+In addition, Sohar Free Zone, Sohar Industrial Port and Sohar Industrial Estate area are earmarked for some significant development projects.